 Foundation cracks can be quite scary.
 If you’re showing homes, you might see some cracks that concern you.
-If you own a home, you don’t want to worry that your foundation is going to fail.
+And homeowners don’t want to worry that their foundation is going to fail.
 For most of us, serious foundation issues are quite rare (unless you live in Brandermill).
 Here is a general overview of the types of cracks you might find around your foundation or house.

 Hairline Vertical Foundation Cracks

 All houses settle and crack.
 These settlement cracks are usually vertical, or near vertical, and very thin, hence the term hairline.
 You generally don’t need to worry about them.
 Keep an eye on them.
 Maybe have them patched to stop moisture, and monitor them for recracking.
 Basically, don’t lose any sleep over these.

 2. Shrinkage Cracks

 There is a saying.
 Concrete has two properties.
 It is crack and it cracks.
 Concrete shrinkage cracks look similar to settlement cracks, and are equally inconsequential.
 The biggest indicator that you’re looking at a concrete shrinkage crack is that it is not continuous.
 Check out the example below.

 3. Differential Settlement Cracks, or Step Cracking